This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Deep Cleaning the Fireplace with Trisodium Phosphate

 Take a good long look at your fireplace.
 Does it look like a far cry from what a beauty it was last year?
 Blame yourself.
 Your ignorance has led to this measly state of your rock fireplace.
 Frequent use and lack of regular cleaning result in hard-to-remove soot forming around the fireplace.

 Fortunately, it is possible to bring it back to its majestic self.
 You need to clean the fireplace deep now.
 Follow this procedure at the start of every year.

 - Four clean rags

-Pour a Half cup of trisodium phosphate in a gallon of hot water.
+Pour half a cup of trisodium phosphate into a gallon of hot water.
 Use the stirring stick to mix it well.
 TSP is a strong degreasing as well as a cleaning agent.
-It can easily remove stubborn grit, soot and tough smoke stains.
-Don’t forget to wear the protective gear as it is quite a strong chemical.
+It can easily remove stubborn grit, soot, and tough smoke stains.
+Don’t forget to wear protective gear as it is quite a strong chemical.